IgniteUI/indigo-design-docfx/en/creating-an-artboard.md

     It contains a Sketch file with 26 Pages in the Pages section which are distinguished by three types of icons:

     - **🎨 ~** styling pages
-      All the styling assets such as Material Icons, Colors, Typography, Elevation, and Illustrations.
+      All the styling assets such as Material Icons, Colors, Typography, Elevation, and Illustrations can be found in the five pages on top.

     - **6 Page**
       A vast set of Components to layout your design ideas.